You can’t always prevent your hair from falling out as you age, but there are treatments and remedies that might slow down the process.

 Another purported herbal remedy for hair loss is green tea.

 Hibiscus rosa-sinesis is marketed widely in India for hair growth.
-One older study in mice showed positive effects on hair follicles, but no studies have been done in humans.
+One older showed positive effects on hair follicles, but no studies have been done in humans.

 16. Be gentle with your locks